PThanapon/e7herodata/README.md

 - **StackOverflow Research**: I actively sought solutions by searching through community forums like Stack Overflow.
 It was during this research that I learned about the FutureWarning and its implications.

-- **Suppressing Warnings**: To prevent the FutureWarning messages from cluttering the output, I implemented code to suppress warnings specifically related to the Seaborn library.
+- **Suppressing Warnings**: To prevent the FutureWarning messages from cluttering the output, I implemented code to suppress warnings using the Warning module.
 This allowed me to maintain a clean and informative environment for data visualization.

 By addressing these challenges, I not only enhanced the robustness of the project but also gained valuable problem-solving skills that are essential in the field of data analysis and web scraping.